Machine Applied, Hand Applied, or Customer Imprinted?

 - Are labels rewound outside or inside?

 - What is the core size?
 (3″ is our standard)

 - What is the maximum diameter size of a roll?

 Thermal Transfer: Continuous roll or fan-fold

-- Most commonly used variable data printing process that makes use of elements which are heated and cooled selectively.
-This is used for variable information printing of batch codes, date codes, sequential numbering text, diagrams and bar codes.
+- The most commonly used variable data printing process makes use of elements that are heated and cooled selectively.
+This is used for variable information printing of batch codes, date codes, sequential numbering text, diagrams, and bar codes.